-As promising variants of homogeneous-charge compression ignition (HCCI), reactivity-controlled compression (RCCI) ignition and stratified-charge compression ignition (SCCI) have drawn considerable attention from the engine because of their better community combustion-phasing and HRR control, reduced fuel consumption and emissions.
+As promising variants of homogeneous-charge compression ignition (HCCI), reactivity-controlled compression ignition (RCCI) and stratified-charge compression ignition (SCCI) have drawn considerable attention from the engine community because of their better combustion-phasing and HRR control, reduced fuel consumption and emissions.
 Unlike SCCI using a single fuel, RCCI uses two fuels with opposite ignition characteristics: one with high reactivity and the other with low reactivity [1].

 Both RCCI and SCCI use in-cylinder mixture stratification to generate a sequential combustion ignition, resulting in a smoother combustion process under high-load conditions.
-The underlying combustion process is to switch the combustion mode from а high-speed spontaneous auto-ignition into a wave-like low-speed deflagration and as such, a longer combustion duration is obtained [1].
+The underlying combustion process is to switch the combustion mode from a high-speed spontaneous auto-ignition into a wave-like low-speed deflagration and as such, a longer combustion duration is obtained [1].

-Different levels of in-cylinder mixture stratification can be intentionally achieved by (1) varying the mass fraction of port-fuel injection (PFI), m_1 , and direct-fuel in jection (DFI), m_2 , and by (2) adjusting the injection timing.
-Generally, m1 is used to generate an early homogeneous fuel/air mixture, while m2 is used to introduce some levels of in-cylinder fuel stratification close to the top dead center (TDC) prior to the combustion event.
+Different levels of in-cylinder mixture stratification can be intentionally achieved by (1) varying the mass fraction of port-fuel injection (PFI), m_1 , and direct-fuel injection (DFI), m_2 , and by (2) adjusting the injection timing.
+Generally, m_1 is used to generate a nearly homogeneous fuel/air mixture, while m_2 is used to introduce some levels of in-cylinder fuel stratification close to the top dead center (TDC) prior to the combustion event.
 For RCCI, m_1 and m_2 are two different fuels of low and high reactivity, while being the same fuel for SCCI.
-Because of using two fuels with different reactivity, spatial variations in fuel reactivity, fuel concentration and temperature are generated for RCCI; whereas, only fuel concentration and temperature inhomogeneities are generated in the cylinder for SCCI.
-As such, compared with SCCI, RCCI may provide easier controllability over the combustion process: flexibly-tailoring ignition timing and combustion duration, thereby effectively preventing an excessive pressure rise rate (PRR) and significantly extending a limited
+Because of using two fuels with different reactivity, spatial variations in fuel reactivity, fuel concentration and temperature are generated for RCCI; whereas, only fuel concentration and temperature are generated in the cylinder for SCCI.
+As such, compared with SCCI, RCCI may provide easier controllability over the combustion process: flexibly-tailoring ignition timing and combustion duration, thereby effectively preventing an excessive pressure rise rate (PRR) and significantly extending a limited HCCI operating range to a higher load.